nohren/react-digital-rain/README.md

 <img src="./src/digital_rain.gif">
 <br></br>

+<b>Package version > 9.0.0 is experimental.
+This package no longer supports base64 encoding and instead packages the asset as a gif resource.
+This is to greatly decrease bundle size and loading time.
+You will need to make changes in your app bundler to use this.
+For next JS you can use webpack copy for gifs in node modules to your public/images folder or just copy/paste.
+To use base64 in the bundle, do not upgrade past 8.0.0.</b>

 <b>As of version 5.0.0, this package now supports Next.js with bundles for both CJS and ESM module systems.
 Please use version 4.2.0 if you need UMD.</b>

-<b>When bundled and served, the bundle comes in at 8.7mb, 8.6 of which is the gif. </b>
-<b>The gif is encoded to base64 and stored in the bundle for immediate use.
-No async loading.
-No webpack configurations required on the users end for file loading.</b>
-<br></br>

 <h1>Intro</h1>